EV charging point installation: a business guide for electricians

 OZEV approved installer

-To access the OZEV grant (more on this below), you need to be an OZEV-approved installer.
-This requires registration with a competent person scheme and completion of specific training.
-The approval process takes 2 to 4 weeks.
+To access the OZEV grant (more on this below), you must be an OZEV-approved installer.
+This involves registration with a competent person scheme and completing specific training.
+Approval takes 2 to 4 weeks.

 OZEV grant (Electric Vehicle Homecharge Scheme)

-The OZEV grant provides up to £350 towards the cost of installing a home EV charger.
+The OZEV grant offers up to £350 towards the cost of installing a home EV charger.
 It is available to:

 - Landlords installing chargers at rental properties